canonical/launchpad-manual/user/explanation/your-launchpad-account.rst

 .. include:: /includes/important_not_revised_help.rst

-Before you start using Launchpad, you need to `set up a Launchpad account <YourAccount/NewAccount>`__.
+Before you start using Launchpad, you need to :ref:`set up a Launchpad account <create-and-personalise-your-launchpad-account>`.
 With your new Launchpad account, you'll be able to:

 -  show other people what work you do in Launchpad and earn karma